cs231n/cs231n.github.io/poster.md

   <img src='/assets/bing.jpg'>
 </div>

-<b
 * **Location: [Bing Concert Hall](https://www.google.com/maps/place/Bing+Concert+Hall/@37.4320543,-122.1660855,15z/data=!4m5!3m4!1s0x0:0xf5f2c6a783cabf93!8m2!3d37.4320543!4d-122.1660855, "title")**

+* **Parking: Information about parking can be found [here] (https://lbre.stanford.edu/sites/default/files/parking_and_circulation_map_0.pdf, "title")**
 * **Sponsor Setup Time: 11:15 am - 12:00 pm**
 * **Poster Session: 12:00 pm - 2:45 pm**
 * **Award Ceremony: 2:55 pm - 3:15 pm**

 The 2017 Stanford CS231N poster session will showcase projects in Convolutional Neural Networks for Visual Recognition that students have worked on over the past quarter.
 This year, 750 students will be presenting over 350 projects.
 The topics range from Generative Adversarial Networks (GANs), healthcare & medical imaging, art & style transfer, satellite imaging, self-driving cars, video understanding and more!
 We will be awarding 10+ awards to the top posters!
 The top prizes will be $500+ in value!
 Stanford affiliates (faculty, staff, students, alumni) and their guests are welcome to attend.
 Catered food and refreshments will be made available over the course of the event.

-Parking: Information about parking at Stanford can be found [here](https://lbre.stanford.edu/sites/default/files/parking_and_circulation_map_0.pdf, "title")

-This poster session is made possible through the generous support of Benchmark, Andreessen Horowitz, Nvidia and Apple!
+# This poster session is made possible through the generous support of Benchmark, Andreessen Horowitz, Nvidia and Apple! #

 # List of Projects #